Buying a home

 - Home loan features: How your home loan could work for you

-*Terms and conditions for Home Loan Cashback are contained in the Registration form you need to complete to access Home Loan Cashback, your Home Loan Credit Credit Contract and, if applicable, Internet Banking Terms and Conditions, Suncorp App Terms and Conditions and Mobile Banking App Terms and Conditions.
+*Terms and conditions for Home Loan Cashback are contained in the Registration form you need to complete to access Home Loan Cashback, your Home Loan Credit Credit Contract and, if applicable, Internet Banking Terms and Conditions and Suncorp App Terms and Conditions.
 Please read these conditions carefully.
 Available Cashback may exclude any recent cheque, direct debit or pay at post payments and external transfers cannot be performed using online Cashback.
 Fixed Rate Home Loans are excluded from Cashback.

 Eligibility criteria will apply to all home loan features mentioned in this article.
 Not all of the features suggested in this article will be available to all customers.
 Information is intended to be of a general nature only and any advice has been prepared without taking into account any person's particular objectives, financial situation or needs.